Caswell Beach, North Carolina: Attractions

 Lighthouse.
 The Oak Island Lighthouse grounds are open to the public year-round for viewing and picture taking, with limited 30 minute parking provided at the base of the tower from sunrise until sunset.
 During the summer months, two types of interior tours are available (the one to the top is by appointment only).
 The light is maintained by personnel housed at the adjacent Coast Guard Station, while the structure itself is cared for and managed by a citizens group, Friends of Oak Island Lighthouse (FOIL).
 A major exterior rehabilitation project was completed in 2016, notable in that it was funded entirely by contributions.
+Located across the street slightly to the east of the lighthouse is the historic Oak Island Life Saving Station.

 Fort Caswell Fort Caswell is accessible by the public to a limited extent per the conditions set forth by the Director, North Carolina Baptist Assembly.
 Now utilized as a Christian retreat and conference center, during the Civil War it defended Confederate positions on the North Carolina coast.
 Subsequently, it served as an army training ground in World War I and as a patrol communications base in World War II.
 Thus its forts and batteries provide opportunities to view and connect with a significant part of US history.
 Also a part of the Fort Caswell Historic District but located further west in the Caswell Dunes area is the Fort Caswell Rifle Range used by WW I soldiers for target practice.
 Brunswick County in the Great War published in 2020 contains a 25-page section with numerous rifle pit photos and diagrams along with biographic sketches of all known Brunswick County NC WW I service members.